 Also of interest is that Alachua has more people living here who work in computers and math than 95% of the places in the US.

-The population of Alachua is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.30% of adults in Alachua have a bachelor's degree or even advanced degree.
+The citizens of Alachua are very well educated compared to the average community in the nation: 38.30% of adults in Alachua have a bachelor's degree or even advanced degree.

 The per capita income in Alachua in 2018 was $33,331, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $133,324 for a family of four.
 However, Alachua contains both very wealthy and poor people as well.